-PITTSBURGH (AP) - Nail Yakupov is ready to live with the spotlight that comes with being a No. 1 pick.
+PITTSBURGH (AP) - Nail Yakupov is ready to live with the pressure of being a No. 1 pick.

 An hour after the Edmonton Oilers started the draft on Friday night by selecting the dynamic 18-year-old Russian forward with the top overall selection, the Penguins shook up the somewhat ho-hum proceedings by sending Staal to a reunion with his brother Eric in Carolina.

 When NHL commissioner Gary Bettman announced the trade, Consol Energy Center shook with the kind of fervor normally reserved for a playoff game and dwarfed the modest applause that accompanied Yakupov to the stage to don an Oilers sweater.

 No matter.
 Yakupov never really bought into the hype anyway.
 The sooner he can start playing and stop talking, the better.

 "I can't wait," Yakupov said after being the first Russian taken with the No. 1 pick since Washington drafted Alex Ovechkin in 2004.

 Yakupov respects the two-time MVP but patterns his game after another Russian star, Pavel Bure.
 In a way, Yakupov already has one leg up on his idol.